Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 ## Background

-I recently started reversing a driver which makes heavy use of a certain unnamed commercial protector.
+I recently started reversing a driver which makes heavy use of a certain commercial protector.
 One of the most frequently used features of that protector is mutation.
 Mutation basically inserts random garbage instructions between meaningful instructions, which makes analysis significantly harder.
 The functions I analyzed seemed to have some additional protections applied, which includes:

 - Extended basic blocks
 - Duplicated blocks